 Cockroach were to make a big splash at the 1979 Nambassa Rock Festival, playing the Mainstage twice and making extra appearances by popular demand.

 Regular trips to Auckland followed and the band also made appearances at most of the major rock festivals held in the upper North Island at the time.
 It was looking like the psychedelic juggernaut that was Cockroach was unstoppable.

 The band recorded one single for Ode Records, at Mandrill Studios in Auckland.

 More recordings were supposed to follow.
 Unfortunately, despite committed management, bits began to fall off the juggernaut and by 1979 the original lineup had fractured.

-This was to mark the beginning of the end for this unique, extraordinary adventure.
+This was to mark the beginning of the end for this unique and extraordinary adventure.

 More gigs followed and the psychedelic circus stumbled on, but with the original chemistry missing and the new band now crippled with debt, it was beginning to feel like a lost cause.

-Finally at Easter 1980 I joined the other Cockroaches deserting the sinking ship and fled to Wellington.
+Finally at Easter 1980 I joined the other cockroaches deserting the sinking ship and moved back to Wellington.

 Another Cockroach lineup was formed for the 1981 Nambassa Rock Festival.